 As of June 1, grandparents are allowed to secure a permit for the wedding of grandchildren.
 Please ensure that you create a "trail" with birth certificates - grandparents to parents to the Israeli citizen - including evidence of name changes.

-We recommend that you file with both the Consulate system and that your Israeli relative in Israel file on the Misrad Hapnim system.
+We recommend that the foreign national file online with the Consulate portal, and that the Israeli file online on the Misrad Hapnim portal.

-Please understand the Israeli concept of time, regardless of where you file.
+Please understand the Israeli concept of time.
 A flight in a week from now is not urgent for Israelis, either at the Consulate or Misrad Hapnim.
 24-hours might be, but not a week.
-Either track is stressful and one ought to be prepared for that kind of last minute brinksmanship.
+Both tracks are stressful and one ought to be prepared for this kind of last minute brinksmanship.
 And if that kind of tension is not for you, reconsider coming to Israel at this time.

 Both tracks are explained more fully below.
 Either way, you will need this basic set of documents and you might need more depending on your situation:

 A reminder about children.
 Today, all foreign children above the age of of 1 need a vaccination or a recovery letter with detailed information in a recovery letter, for instance a positive PCR and negative PCR to show they were sick and they were recovered.
 There was a time when children under 6 were allowed to enter and do quarantine.
 That is no longer the case.
 Children under 1 must quarantine if they receive an ishur (and they need an ishur).